AmirIdris/ideeza-analytics/README.md

     *   JWT Endpoints exist at `/api/token/`.
     *   **Note:** To make the assessment easier to review/test, the Views are currently set to `AllowAny`.
 In a production environment, I would switch the permission class to `IsAuthenticated`.

+### 5. Infrastructure Strategy
+*   **Development:** The database is containerized via Docker Compose for rapid setup and reproducibility.
+Data persistence is handled via Docker Volumes.
+*   **Production:** In a real-world deployment, I would **decouple** the database from the Docker cluster.
+I would utilize a managed service (e.g., **AWS RDS for PostgreSQL** or **Azure Database**) to ensure automated backups, high availability, and independent scaling.
 ---

 ## 🛠 Tech Stack